sbates-idrc/baby-bliss-bot/docs/Llama2FineTuning.md

 ## Fine-tune the Llama2 Model

-In the [`jobs/finetune`](../jobs/Llama2/finetune) directory, there are these scripts:
+In the [`jobs/Llama2/finetune`](../jobs/Llama2/finetune) directory, there are these scripts:

 * bliss.json: The dataset that converts English text to the structure in the Conceptual Bliss
 * finetune_7b_hf.py: The script that fine-tunes the downloaded model
 * job_finetune_7b_hf.sh: The job script submitted to Cedar to run `finetune_7b_hf.py`

-FTP scripts above to the cedar cluster in the users `llama2/finetune` directory.
+Use FTP to transfer the above scripts to the cedar cluster in the users `llama2/finetune` directory.
 Run the following command to submit the job.

 ```
 cp llama2/finetune/job_finetune_7b_hf.sh scratch/.